 4.6.11 SI

-The PSAP MAY provide a GIS server interface, as described in Section 3.6, for the ECRF, GIS Replica, and other interfaces.
-The PSAP MAY provide the MSAG Conversion Service (server side) or MAY use an ESInet service (client side).
+The PSAP MAY provide a GIS server interface, as described in section 3.6 {add xref}, for the ECRF, GIS Replica, and other interfaces.
+The PSAP MAY provide the MSAG Conversion Service (server side) or MAY use an NGCS service (client side).

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
-PSAPs complying with this version of the document that opted to implement an SI MUST implement the current SI and MAY implement the new SIv2.
+PSAPs complying with this version of the document that opted to implement an SI MUST implement the current SI and MAY implement the new server-side SIv2.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

 4.19 Mapping Data Service (MDS)